tech-prime/devops-challenge/README.md

 # devops-challenge
 ## Challenge 1
 1. Generate a file that allows you to build and run a Docker Image.
-    * Hint: The program builds a web page using python flask as dependency.
-    * Hint: A port needs to be exposed for the app to work.
 2. Use the tag "primetime-challenge-1"